Elastic Context: Encoding Elasticity for Data-driven Models of Textiles: Background

 The complexity of the tasks robots will be faced with in domestic and industrial setups that consider textiles will require the ability to identify elastic properties online.
-In textile engineering, the evaluation of the elastic behavior of textiles is performed through the Stress-Strain test, where a fixed load is applied to a piece of textile and the percentage of displacement, also called strain, is measured~\cite{kawabata1989fabric, eberhardt1996fast}.
-In robotics, however, we often do not have access to advanced sensing tools directly on robots.
-We need therefore to rely on common force-torque sensors to define suitable alternative to the Stress-Strain test.
+In textile engineering, the evaluation of the elastic behavior of textiles is performed through the stress-strain test, where a fixed load is applied to a piece of textile and the percentage of displacement, also called strain, is measured~\cite{kawabata1989fabric, eberhardt1996fast}.
+In robotics, however, we often do not have robots endowed with advanced sensing tools and most of the interaction has historically relied on visual sensing \cite{kragic2002visually}.
+We need therefore to rely on common force-torque sensors to define a suitable alternative to the stress-strain test.
 In this work we propose the \ac{ec}, a way of encoding elastic behavior of textiles that can be obtained from the classical robot sensing and can be leveraged by a data driven model to generalize its performances on a wide range of textiles with different elastic properties.